gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.1.0.0 2013/07/23 Renamed classes Fp32 to Fp32f, Fp64 to Fp64f, and Fp32Q to Fp32s.
+v5.1.0.1 2013/07/23 Updated 'Usage' section of README to reflect new class names.
+Changed 'make test' to 'make all' in 'Compiling' section. v5.1.0.0 2013/07/23 Renamed classes Fp32 to Fp32f, Fp64 to Fp64f, and Fp32Q to Fp32s.
 The f stands designated the faster library, the s for the slower but more powerful library.
 Updated README accordingly.
 Updated all tests and benchmarks accordingly. v5.0.1.0 2013/07/22 Added 'Relevant Header' sections to all libraries in README.
 Added comments to Makefile 'clean' and added 'clean-fp' make command. v5.0.0.0 2013/07/22 Added new fixed point class which also stores Q (Fp32Q).
 Slower, but more powerful than the template-based approach used for Fp32 and Fp64 (being able to do casts to other data types is the major improvement).
 Currently only limited operator support for this library (double cast is supported).
 Added unit test for double cast on Fp32Q library.